 It is important to note that the emphasis of control in conservation areas is not on preventing development, but on managing change and encouraging the enhancement of the area.
 This allows a conservation area to accommodate appropriate positive change that will harmonise with the special architectural or historic qualities of the area, thus protecting its special character.

 The various categories of development that would normally be allowed without planning permission are more restrictive in conservation areas.
-The government’s national Planning Portal provides a useful set of guidelines, including interactive online guides, to help you understand when planning permission is required.
-The following works require planning permission within conservation areas, in addition to normal planning controls on our webpage Do I need planning permission?
+The Planning Portal provides a useful set of guidelines, including interactive online guides, to help you understand when planning permission is required.
+Visit the Planning Portal.
+The following works require planning permission within conservation areas, in addition to normal planning controls.
+Find out if you need planning permission?

 The above list is for general guidance for single dwellings only; separate rules apply for flats, maisonettes or non residential properties.
 For more specific guidance you should contact a Planning Officer or Conservation Officer.